Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Want to try a receipe from a friend.

-### Traversing
+### Usage
-Key design decision allowing visitors, users, and administrator to access the entire page, and all CRUD functionality (Create, Read, Update and Delete) within as few clicks as possible, yet get to experience the entire platform for ease of use.
+Design decision that allow visitors, users, and administrator to access the entire page, and all CRUD functionality (Create, Read, Update and Delete) within as few clicks as possible, yet get to experience the entire platform for ease of use.